In this guide we’ll look at the best cordless portable pressure washers.

 WORX Hydroshot Portable Pressure Washer Review

-It has 22 bar pf pressure powered by a WORX 20V lithium powershare battery.
-WORX batteries are interchangeable so if you have other WORX 20 volt tools then you can swap the batteries or have one charging as you work.
+It provides 22 bars of pressure powered by a WORX 20 V lithium powershare battery.
+WORX batteries are interchangeable so if you have other WORX 20 V tools then you can swap the batteries or have one charging as you work.

 Kärcher OC3 Portable Pressure Washer Review

-This pressure washer is compact enough to take in your car and you don’t need a separate water tank or connector – this piece of kit is an all-in-one.
+This pressure washer is compact enough to take with you in your car wherever you go, and you don’t need a separate water tank or connector – this piece of kit is an all-in-one.